Milos191405/SQL-Job-Analyse/README.md

 # Introduction

-📊 Welcome to my first SQL project, where I explore the dynamic world of the data job market with a special emphasis on data analysis roles. this project explores 💰 top-paying jobs, 🔥 in-demand skills, and 📈 where high demand meets high salary in data analytics.
+📊 In this SQL project I explore the dynamic world of the data job market with a special emphasis on data analysis roles.
+This project explores 💰 top-paying jobs, 🔥 in-demand skills, and 📈 where high demand meets high salary in data analytics.

 The dataset encompasses over 700,000 job postings from around the globe in 2023.